 Ashby’s style is not formally as abrasive as Nicholson, but the director rouses himself to explore the anatomy of hollow American spaces.
 He directs with an eye for ephemeral places that add to the character of the film’s malaise rather than funneling us through a story with no room for tangents.
 (The narrative is, after all, about men who live lives exclusively through tangents so much so that they cannot really even be called tangent to anything.)
 His customarily laconic visual style also evokes the emotional tension between inebriated hang-out and drunken wake, intermingling the fun of structureless, roundabout joking with slovenly, unfinished sentences that never get to the point.
 His sense of humor, as well as Nicholson’s energy, discover the vacant lives hiding behind humor rather than pummeling us with a nihilistic brutality that would replace the casually caustic and cynical vibe of the film with something needlessly nasty.

 Put more bluntly, rather than preassuming that life is terrible from the beginning, The Last Detail feels out its depressed vibe through contrasting it with the genuine but compromised comedy of living only to goof around.
 Written in the sort of barbed chicken scratch that clings to you even as you try to escape it, the film ultimately suggests that the only consequence of fighting against the dying of the light was your own corpse being thrown into the grave with the hope of the ‘60s.
 In death, you could at least hope to give the light’s corpse an eternity of company, albeit not of the conversational kind.
-For a decade of people collectively sharing a drink they called loneliness, The Last Detail ponders if even that was truly better than drinking alone.
+For a decade of people collectively sharing a drink they called loneliness (to paraphrase one of its most famous chroniclers), The Last Detail ponders if even that was truly better than drinking alone.